-Scarlett Liu an international student at Melbourne Business School, currently in her third semester of study in the Master of Management (Accounting).
+Scarlett Liu is a student at Melbourne Business School, currently in her third semester of study in the Master of Management (Accounting).
 Scarlett recently completed the Melbourne Business Practicum (MBP) at Equip Super.

 Why I took the MBP and my experience

 One of the reasons I chose to take the MBP was to expand my local networks.
 Gaining work experience in Melbourne would be a valuable exercise as it could potentially lead to other opportunities like a graduate role here in Melbourne.
 My experiences and connections made from the MBP have been incredible.
 The subject far exceeded my initial expectations in every area – my experience at my host company, support from university staff, student-team members and even the project topic impressed me.
 Prior to going in-company, my academic supervisor Xueyuan Wu shared his industry knowledge with my team which helped us feel more confident and prepared.The ‘mid-company team catch-up’ organised by university staff provided an opportunity for all MBP students to share their experiences in-company, which was a meaningful exercise.